SlicksRoboto/who-is-drew-pavlou-today/README.md

 ## ⚠️ Disclaimer

 This is a parody project meant for entertainment purposes only.
 It's not intended to offend or make light of any actual ethnicities or cultures.
+Only intended to make fun of Drew Pavlou who has been caught with alt accounts on social media.